donvito/daytona-go/README.md

 # Daytona Go

-This project uses the Daytona SDK to create and manage sandboxes securely.
+This project demonstrates how to run a Go application in a Daytona sandbox.

 ## Setup